Loading...

 Onset HOBO U24-001 water conductivity logger in use by Six Mile Water Trust

 The Trust carry out regular water sampling and analysis along with invertebrate monitoring on various sites throughout the Six Mile catchment.
-This information is recorded to identify the
+This information is recorded to identify the water quality and possible background pollution, and where necessary passed to the Northern Ireland Environment Agency (NIEA) Water Management Team for formal investigation, providing valuable assistance to maintain and improve the water quality.

 Read more »